 Scrub the walls, floors, furniture and more with it.
 Just be sure not to saturate the items or area since too much moisture can aggravate the situation.

-Zeolite is a natural mineral that absorbs odor without a perfume or masking agent.
-It is non-toxic and lasts for about six months.
+Zeolite is a natural mineral that absorbs odor without a perfume or masking agent, non-toxic and lasts for about six months.
 Put zeolite in the problem area and it will start absorbing musty smells right away.